desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 names, or DNSSEC bootstrapping for domains with in-bailick nameservers only (see (#limitations)).

+DNSSEC bootstrapping is just one application of the generic signaling mechanism specified in this document.
+Other applications might arise in the future, such as publication of API endpoints for third-party interaction with the DNS Operator or of other operational metadata which the DNS Operator likes to publish.

 Readers are expected to be familiar with DNSSEC, including [@!RFC4033], [@!RFC4034], [@!RFC4035], [@RFC6781], [@!RFC7344], and [@!RFC8078].